wp-plugins/admin-management-xtended/readme.txt

 === Admin Management Xtended ===
 Contributors: Alphawolf
 Donate link: http://www.schloebe.de/donate/
-Tags: admin, ajax, management, cms, Post, pages, plugin, category, inline, media, revision, link, bookmark Requires at least: 2.5
+Tags: admin, ajax, management, cms, Post, pages, category, inline, media, revision, link, bookmark Requires at least: 2.7
-Tested up to: 2.9.2
+Tested up to: 3.0
 Stable tag: trunk

 Adds AJAX-driven options to some admin management pages with CMS-known functions without having to open the edit screens.

 == Description ==

-**Version 2.0 and above is WP2.7+ only!**

 As a whole, the new WordPress Admin panel is organized fairly well, however when it comes to editing posts or pages quickly without having to open each post or page in a new tab or window, it isn't a very efficient process.
 For those who are using **WordPress as a CMS**, it's important to be able to manage contents easily and quickly.
 That's what this plugin helps to do.